rubyonjets/jets/README.md

 ### Local Test Server

-To improve the speed of development, you can run a local server which mimics the API Gateway routes.
-So you can test your application code locally and then deploy to AWS Gateway and Lambda when you are ready.
+To improve the speed of development, you can run a local server which mimics API Gateway.
+So you can test your application code locally and then deploy to AWS when you are ready.

 ```sh
 jets server